Destroying Avalon: Cyber bullying

 A survey conducted in Australia found that 42 percent of girls aged between 12 and 15 reported being intimidated or denigrated online or via mobile phone messaging.
 This is one of the negative sides of modern technology like the Internet.
 The author's novel Destroying Avalon focuses on the new and destructive phenomenon of cyber bullying.

-Cyber bullying, for the 'always on' generation is a 24/7 deal.
-Traditional bullying victims are safe once they reach their homes.
-But with this technology the harassment is never ending, overwhelming and soul destroying.
-One of the main reasons behind the increasing incidence of cyber bullying is that this generation use technology in a vastly different way to the older generations.
-Where an adult might log on to check a bank account, pay a bill or send a reminder to someone, teenagers are using it to socialise.
-They cannot turn their phones off or not log onto the Net, because if they do they exclude themselves from their social group.
-And whereas traditional bullying stopped when the bell sounded at 3.30pm cyber bullying is relentless, continuing into the night and on weekends.
+Cyberbullying affects individuals continuously, as digital connectivity extends past traditional environments.
+Unlike traditional bullying, which typically concludes at the end of the school day, online harassment can occur at any time, including at home, during evenings, and on weekends.
+A primary factor in the prevalence of cyberbullying is the central role technology plays in teenage socialization; turning off devices or disconnecting can result in exclusion from peer groups.

 Another characteristic of this form of bullying is the anonymity it provides.
 It allows kids who probably would not engage openly in such behaviour an opportunity to hide behind the faceless nature of the internet and torment others.
 These are the sort of kids who probably would not bully face to face because they would not like to see the pain on the victim's face, or because they do not want to get caught.
 Cyber bullying – particularly in chat rooms – takes on a Lord of the Flies mentality: it whips the kids into frenzy.
 They find themselves sucked in because everyone else is doing it and no one knows who they are!

-What they do not know is they can get caught.
-Stomp through the World Wide Web and you will leave footprints.
-Make death threats and the police can charge you; the law is constantly evolving to incorporate cyber crime.
-Unfortunately, victims of bullying, traditional-style and cyber, suffer in silence.
+The act of cyber bullying can be punishable by law, as it's always evolving to incorporate cyber crime.
+But this can be hard as victims of bullying, traditional-style and cyber, often suffer in silence.
 Fear of further reprisal and lack of faith in any form of justice or help keeps their mouths shut.
 Their secrecy, in turn, allows bullies to continue.